-One of my favourite things to do is go on a staycation.
-I love retreating to a remote timber-clad cabin in the middle of a woods, where life just seems simple again and you can sit back and relax in nature.
+One of my favourite things to do is go on a staycation, especially a staycation that includes log cabins with hot tubs.
+I love retreating to a remote timber-clad log cabin in the middle of a woods, where life just seems simple again and you can sit back and relax in nature.

 And when we do go and stay in a log cabin, we always look for cabins in the wilderness or with a hot tub, as they give you an added element to a romantic getaway.